 Water whenever the top inch of soil is dry.
 Tomato plants need more water as they increase in size and as summer heat arrives.
 Inconsistent watering, such as letting soil dry out severely (think wilted plants) before watering, can result in blossom end rot or cracked fruits.

 Mulch around plants with 2 to 3 inches of Scotts® Nature Scapes® bagged mulch, straw, shredded leaves, pine straw, or untreated grass clippings.
 Mulch helps reduce weeds and keeps soil moist.

 Tomato plants have big appetites and need a steady supply of plant food to grow their best.
-Miracle-Gro® Performance Organic® Edibles Plant Nutrition Granules feeds both your plants and the beneficial microbes in the soil (which help plants take up all the nutrition they need) for up to 6 weeks.
+Miracle-Gro® Shake 'n Feed® Tomato, Fruits & Vegetables Plant Food feeds both your plants and the beneficial microbes in the soil (which help plants take up all the nutrition they need) for up to 6 weeks.
 A month after planting, mix this into soil around your tomato plants, following label instructions.
 Treating your plants to a combo of great soil and just the right nutrition is an effective way to put your garden on the road to amazing results.

-A ripe tomato should be fully colored and firm when you give it a gentle squeeze.
-Tomatoes will continue to ripen after picking, so you can start gathering the harvest a little early if pests like chipmunks or birds are nibbling your crop, or you are expecting a lot of rain (a sudden uptake of water by the plant can crack fruit and dilute the flavor).
+A ripe tomato should be fully coloured and firm when you give it a gentle squeeze.
+Tomatoes will continue to ripen after picking, so you can start gathering the harvest a little early if pests like chipmunks or birds are nibbling your crop, or you are expecting a lot of rain (a sudden uptake of water by the plant can crack fruit and dilute the flavour).

 Store nearly-ripe tomatoes in a warm spot, such as the kitchen counter or near a bright window.
 Once tomatoes ripen fully, store them in a cool, humid spot with good air movement.
 Avoid stashing ripe tomatoes in the fridge before you slice them, because temps below 13 °C break down flavor compounds.